A long old stone wall with some brick sections. In the background, part of a modern building behind it is showing between tree canopies.

 PARIS6 2026

-Date: Thursday 14 May to Saturday 16 May
+Date: Thursday 14 May to Saturday 16 May (with optional events on 14 and 17 May)

 Venue: Historic England office, 4th Floor, Cannon Bridge House, 25 Dowgate Hill, London EC4R 2YA

 When we meet for PARIS6, it will be 30 years since the first PARIS conference in London in 1996.
-While many of the challenges we faced then have been investigated and addressed, new pressures (for example climate change) have become high priorities for our research and management action.
+While many of the challenges we faced then have been investigated and addressed, new pressures (for example, climate change) have become high priorities for our research and management action.

 The PARIS6 conference will be an opportunity to explore those themes and others with scientists and heritage managers from across Europe and beyond.

-• Climate change
+• Climate change impacts on preservation in situ

-Conference registration update
+Conference registration